10/19/2021

 Peter Landgren

-My view, I share your view.
-Obviously energy prices are increasing.
+I share your view.
+Obviously, energy prices are increasing.
 That has an impact.
-And of course all else equal negative for us, but in the scheme of things, it's not the major cost items for us.
+Of course, all that is equally negative for us, but in the scheme of things, it's not a major cost item for us.

 speaker